SergeyBel/AES/README.md

 ### About this fork

-This fork was optimized and used by my file [encryption/decryption program](https://github.com/mrdcvlsc/bethela), the performance was not as fast as AES instruction sets on supported hardwares but fast enough as a software implementation.
+This fork was optimized and used by my file [encryption/decryption program](https://github.com/mrdcvlsc/bethela), the performance was not as fast as AES hardware instruction sets on supported hardwares but fast enough as a software implementation.

 C++ AES(Advanced Encryption Standard) implementation